 Management Risk-Each Fund is subject to management risk because it is an actively managed investment portfolio, which means that investment decisions are made based on investment views.
 An Investment Manager and each individual portfolio manager will apply investment techniques and risk analysis in making decisions for each Fund, but there is no guarantee that these decisions will produce the desired results or expected returns, causing a Fund to fail to meet its investment objective or underperform its benchmark index or funds with similar investment objectives and strategies.
-Also, the Investment Managers and their affiliates are engaged in a variety of business activities that are unrelated to managing the Funds, which may give rise to actual, potential or perceived conflicts of interest in connection with making investment decisions for the Funds.
-The Funds and Investment Managers (and their affiliates) have established various policies and procedures that are designed to minimize conflicts and prevent or limit the Funds from being disadvantaged.
-There can be no guarantee that these policies and procedures will be successful in every instance.
-In certain circumstances, these various activities may prevent a Fund from participating in an investment decision.
 Additionally, legislative, regulatory or tax restrictions, policies or developments may affect the investment techniques available to an Investment Manager and each individual portfolio manager in connection with managing each Fund and may also adversely affect the ability of each Fund to achieve its investment objectives.
-Active trading that can accompany active management will increase the costs each Fund incurs because of higher brokerage charges or mark-up charges, which are passed on to shareholders of a Fund and, as a result, may lower a Fund's performance.
+Active and frequent trading that can accompany active management will increase the costs each Fund incurs because of higher brokerage charges or mark-up charges, which are passed on to shareholders of a Fund and, as a result, may lower a Fund's performance.
 However, a Fund is generally less likely to incur brokerage charges or mark-up charges to the extent the Fund invests in fixed-income instruments as opposed to other investments.
-Active trading may also result in adverse tax consequences.